-- 39. Within the lower layer super output areas (LSOA), the areas with the highest proportion of properties experiencing fuel poverty are also the areas that have the highest number of off-gas properties (Figure 8, dark blue).
-In Tunbridge Wells borough, off-gas grid properties are associated with levels of fuel poverty of betwe - highest number of off-gas properties (Figure 8, dark blue).
+3.10 Within the lower layer super output areas (LSOA), the areas with the highest proportion of properties experiencing fuel poverty are also the areas that have the highest number of off-gas properties (Figure 8, dark blue).
 In Tunbridge Wells borough, off-gas grid properties are associated with levels of fuel poverty of between 12 and 13%.
-These tend to be three-bedroom homes, privately owned or mortgaged with oil fired heating on average 500 metres or more away from the mains gas grid.
+These tend to be three-bedroom homes, privately owned or mortgaged with oil fired heating that are on average 500 metres or more away from the mains gas grid.

-Figure 8.
-Off gas grid map by lower super output area (LSOA) (nongasmap.org.uk)
+Figure 8: Off gas grid map by lower super output area (LSOA) (nongasmap.org.uk)